murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 ## The Travel Check
 Once the roles have been divided, each party member chooses one skill check relating to their role to make a **Travel Check**.
 This check determines how well you perform your role during this part of the journey.
 The DC of this check is determined by the terrain you're traveling through.
 To keep things simple, the DC is the same for every role.
 Note that the DC does not relate to the dangers a route holds, it just relates to how easy or difficult the terrain is to travel through.
 You make one Travel Check per crawl between two points.

 If your Travel Check meets or beats this DC, you successfully did your part for this leg of the journey.
 If you fail the Travel Check, however, you fail in your role.
-This means an unwanted complication might your way, or the trip might take longer than anticipated.
+This means an unwanted complication might come your way, or the trip might take longer than anticipated.
 If your Travel Check beats the DC by 5 or more, you have a **Resounding Success**.
 This means that you exceed in your role and get an additional benefit.